spmzt/manrsctl/README.md

 #### Updating Filters

-To update the as path lists, prefix lists, and the route-maps, use `lirctl cron update`.
+To update the as path lists, prefix lists, and the route-maps, use `manrsctl cron update`.

 #### Updating Bogon Filters

-To update the Bogon as-path lists, and prefix lists use `lirctl cron bogon`.
+To update the Bogon as-path lists, and prefix lists use `manrsctl cron bogon`.

 #### Full BGP Configuration

-To generate the full configuration (with bgp neighborships), use `lirctl cron full`.
+To generate the full configuration (with bgp neighborships), use `manrsctl cron full`.

 ## Contributions